Carnageous/janis.codes/blog/test.md

 categories:
   - Test
 ---
+# Creating a mobile App with Ionic 4 and Vue

 Bad thing is... this is only a test to build my website.
 You get a little picture anyways:

 ![Overfiew of the Festivalfinder Menu](/../../festivalfinder.png "Festivalfinder App screenshot")